This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-In according to the Dublin Descriptors, the Goals of this Course are:
+In reference to the Dublin Descriptors, the objectives of this course are to:

 Educational objectives